-Some agencies may outsource the CISO function.
-In such cases conflicts of interest, availability and response times should be identified and carefully managed so the agency is not disadvantaged.
-Conflicts of interest may also be apparent where the outsourced CISO deals with other vendors.
+Where multiple roles are held by the CISO, potential conflicts of interest should be identified and carefully managed so the agency is not disadvantaged.

+Conflicts of interest may also be apparent where the agency outsources the CISO function and that CISO deals with other vendors and organisations.
+In particular required availability, response times and related operational criteria should be identified and carefully managed to ensure the agency is not disadvantaged.

 3.2.8.C.01.
-ControlSystem Classification(s): All Classifications; Compliance: MUST [CID:307]
+Control System Classifications(s): All Classifications; Compliance: Must [CID:307]